 Making a complaint

 We would prefer to receive your complaint in writing as this enables us to fully investigate your complaint and speak to any staff or clinicians involved before addressing your concerns.
-Please send your complaint to the practice for the attention of Belinda Lötter, Patient Services Manager providing as much information as possible.
+Please send your written complaint to Belinda Lötter, Patient Services Manager, The Doctors’ House, Victoria Road, Marlow, Bucks, SL7 1DN.
+Alternatively, complaints can be submitted through our “Feedback and Complaints” form online.

-Alternatively, you may telephone the Patient Services Manager on 01628 405570 (9.00am – 5.00pm Monday to Friday), who will explain the procedure to you and make sure that your concerns are dealt with promptly.
+Or you can telephone the Patient Services Manager on 01628 405570 (Monday to Friday), who will explain the procedure to you and make sure that your concerns are dealt with promptly.

 Complaining on behalf of someone else

-We may still need to correspond directly with the patient, or may be able to deal with the third party and this depends upon the wording of the authority provided.
+We may still need to correspond directly with the patient, or may be able to deal directly with the third party.
+This depends on the wording of the authority

 If you remain dissatisfied with the responses to your complaint, you have the right to ask the Health Service Ombudsman to review your case.
 You can contact them by calling the complaints line on 0345 015 4033 Mon-Fri 8.30am-5.30pm (calls cost the same as to a UK landline)